 A little further ahead, there will be a ceilidh - both dancing and entertainment - on 3rd November at the Church of the Good Shepherd, Crookhorn Lane, Waterlooville PO7 5QB.
 This is a fund-raising ceilidh in aid of a disabled lad in his early twenties, looked after entirely by his aging mother, who has recently suffered a mild stroke.
 The organisers write "We are aiming to raise at least £1,000 towards making their bathroom accessible and providing ramps and other equipment.
 They live in a suburb of a small town in the south of Belarus in an area badly affected by the fallout from the Chernobyl disaster.
 Although his disability is probably not directly linked to that, it just makes life even harder.
 It is a dream for them to have these things as they get no help at all from the Government".
-Price on the door £7, more details as they become available; a draft flyer can be viewed here.
+Price on the door £7, more details as they become available; a flyer can be viewed here.

 Another charity event, this time in October, on the 27th: Haslefolk presents "An afternoon of great entertainment and afternoon tea" at St. Steven's Church, Shottermill, Haslemere, GU27 1NS.
 Tickets available on-line at www.shantymen.co.uk or via Rob Noble 01428 641727.
 For many more details see their poster here.
 The event is in aid of Neema Children's Home in Kenya, which Rob has supported for many years

 Quite a few folk concerts are taking place just over the county boundary, just north of Newbury.
 The venue is the Arlington Arts Centre, Mary Hare School, just off Arlington Lane, RG14 3BQ.
 There are two folk concerts in September: on the 15th is Sam Carter and on the 28th, Ange Hardy.
 Both concerts start at 8.00.
 For a list of all concerts and more information see their website www.arlingtonarts.co.uk/